isomerpages/govtech-corp/media/technews/_posts/2024-07-22-post-Five Ways You’re Already Using AI.md

 with trawling through your texting history, but now you can type questions like “what to do in London”, and Meta AI will generate a response in a chat thread.</p>
-<p>As for the Government, public sector websites can now integrate <a href="https://www.search.gov.sg" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">SearchSG</a>,
+<p>As for the Government, public sector websites can now integrate GovTech's
-a search engine powered by machine learning.
-The tool has a “search all of government” feature, which allows users to find relevant information from one government website even though they are conducting their search on another.&nbsp;</p>
+<a href="https://www.search.gov.sg" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">SearchSG</a>, a search engine powered by machine learning that enhances
-<p>The SmartFinder function also replaces the conventional “Control + F”
-page search, displaying interactive page summaries along with page search results.</p>
+citizens' search experience and discoverability of government information and services.
+For example, the tool has a <strong>SmartFinder</strong> function, a smart widget that replaces the conventional "Control + F" page search, displaying interactive AI-generated page summaries, FAQs and cross-agency recommendations along with page search results.</p>
+<p>Citizens will also have a bird's eye view of important information via
+the <strong>SmartSnippet</strong>, which auto extracts snippets from the most relevant documents and FAQs on the results page.</p>
+<p>To reduce the need for citizens to sift through numerous web results,
+SearchSG also has a Large Language Modelling-backed <strong>SmartAnswer</strong> feature that is able to provide concise and customised responses to search queries, supported with citations to ensure credibility and accuracy.</p>
 <p>It is not just large and established organisations that are revolutionising
 search.
 Search engines that are based <a href="https://www.nytimes.com/2024/02/01/technology/perplexity-search-ai-google.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">entirely on AI</a> have
 also sprouted, again offering the user experience of search results in